epourail/pewpui/README.md

 ## Introduction

-Setup and run locally using docker-compose, the PEWPUI configuration using the Directus CMS-headless, the Keycloak as an IDP and a secured API to manage a directus collection.
+Setup and run locally, using docker-compose, the PEWPUI configuration using the Directus CMS-headless, Keycloak as an IDP, Cerbos as an IAM and a secured API to manage a directus collection.

-### Architecture
+## Architecture

 ![architecture.draw](doc/architecture.drawio.png)